adityathebe/adityathebe.com/content/Posts/public-key-certificate/index.md

   - SSL certificatese
 ---

-Public Key Cryptography has enabled us to securely communicate over an insecure channel.
+Public Key Cryptography has enabled us to establish a secure channel for communication in an untrusted enviroment.
 If Alice wants to send confidential data to Bob, she needs to somehow access Bob's public key and then encrypt the message with that public key.
-Only Bob (or anyone with possession of the public key's private key) can decrypt the message.
+Only Bob (_or anyone in possession of the public key's private key_) can decrypt the message.
 And likewise, Bob encrypts the message with Alice's public key and only Alice can decrypt it.
 A secure communication channel is thus established.

 Let me ask you this - how does Alice guarantee that the public key is actually Bob's?
-Cuz remember, they are in an untrustworthy insecure enviroment.
+Cuz remember, they are in a potentially compromised enviroment.

 Usually, the public key is available in Bob's website.
 If Alice got Bob's public key from his website then she can be assured, **to some extent**, that the public key indeed belongs to Bob.
 She still cannot be 100% sure because who says the website is actually run by Bob and not some bad actor trying to impersonate him?

-To verify an identity in an untrustworthy enviroment, we need a Trusted entity that can do that for us.
+To verify an identity in an untrusted enviroment, we need a Trusted entity that can do that for us.
 We place absolute trust in that entity and blindly accept their identity claims without any doubt or reservation.
-If the trusted entity states that it is indeed Bob's public key then for all intents and purposes that is inded Bob's public key.
+If the trusted entity states that it is indeed Bob's public key then for all intents and purposes that is indeed Bob's public key.

 ## Certificate Authority